axe312ger/metalsmith-adaptive-images/README.md

 Just use it as regular Metalsmith plugin.
 If your environment does not support the import syntax, see further below.

 The plugin expects an array of images within the metadata of a file.
-As soon as a matching metadata key is found, the plugin will convert the array into a map of images with proper objects with the parsed and generated metadata.
+As soon as a matching metadata key is found, the plugin will create a new map of images with proper objects with the parsed and generated metadata.

-Also, it provides a function to render an adaptive image tag based on a provided image url.
+It also provides a function to render an adaptive image tag based on a provided image url and a plugin to replace all matching images in html code.

 ```js
 import Metalsmith from 'metalsmith'